michalwitwicki/QuickQuack/README.md

 2. Motivates players to play maps with low record count, addressing the "saturation" issue.

 It's important to note that this is unrelated to the `base_score` and all players on a given map will receive the same amount of `attendance_score`.
+The more records a map has, the lower its `attendance_score`.
 ```python
 attendance_score = remap(total_num_records_on_map, 1, total_participators, 1000, 0)
 ```